Blink Indoor Camera Review

 Arlo Pro 2

 Let’s see how the Blink Indoor Camera matches up to the Arlo Pro 2.
-The biggest difference between the two up front is that the Arlo Pro 2 can be used indoors or outdoors.
+The biggest difference between the two is that the Arlo Pro 2 can be used indoors or outdoors.
 It has superior video quality to the Blink Indoor, with 1080p HD, the ability to zoom in eight times, and a field of view of 130 degrees compared to the Blink’s 110.
 Unfortunately, neither camera’s night vision was stellar, although the Arlo Pro 2 wins for at least having infrared LED lights.
 The Arlo Pro 2 also won for its two-way audio and more comprehensive smart platform integrations with Amazon Alexa, Apple HomeKit, Google Assistant, IFTT, and Stringify.

 Neither camera has artificial intelligence features, but the Arlo Pro 2 at least has person detection available through its paid monthly subscription, Arlo Smart Home.
 In storage, as well, the Arlo Pro 2 has better options.
 Not only does it have cloud and local storage like the Blink Indoor, but it gives you records for the past week, completely free!
 Compare that to the Blink Indoor’s two hours of free cloud storage and the winner is clear.